verrazzano/verrazzano/examples/hello-helidon/README.md

 The Hello World Helidon example application implements a REST service with the following endpoints:

-- `/greet` - Returns a default greeting message that is stored in memory in an application scoped bean.
+- `/greet` - Returns a default greeting message that is stored in memory in an application-scoped bean.
-This endpoint accepts `GET` HTTP request method.
+This endpoint accepts the `GET` HTTP request method.
 - `/greet/{name}` - Returns a greeting message including the name provided in the path parameter.
-This endpoint accepts `GET` HTTP request method.
+This endpoint accepts the `GET` HTTP request method.
 - `/greet/greeting` - Changes the greeting message to be used in future calls to the other endpoints.
-This endpoint accepts `PUT` HTTP request method, and a json payload.
+This endpoint accepts the `PUT` HTTP request method, and a JSON payload.

-The steps to test these endpoints are described next.
+Follow these steps to test the endpoints:

 1. Get the IP address and port number for calling the REST service.
     ### Using an OKE cluster